About XR Access

 Larry Goldberg

-Larry recently retired as Head of Accessibility at Yahoo!, where he directed a dedicated team of accessibility professionals and coordinated with thousands of designers and developers to ensure that Yahoo’s many products, services and media offerings are as accessible as possible for people with disabilities.
+One of the founders of XR Access, Larry recently retired as Head of Accessibility at Yahoo!, where he directed a dedicated team of accessibility professionals and coordinated with thousands of designers and developers.
 Larry previously worked at WGBH Boston, where he founded and directed its National Center for Accessible Media (NCAM) and where he was directly involved in such ground-breaking legislation and the FCC’s regulations governing accessible media and technology.

 Elizabeth Hyman